dragn/prophet/README.md

 prophet
 =======

-'prophet' is a set of tools for web sites classification
+`prophet` is a set of tools for web sites classification.

+Why you may need it?
+For building your own site classifier!
+You may categorize any sites with your custom categories.
+To achieve this you only need to provide enough data for learning.
+`prophet` also aims to provide the tools for building learning dataset.
+For now, there is only one method supported - parsing Yandex web sites catalogues sites.
+But you are free to implement your own (refer to `CatalogueFetcher` class).

 Build
 =====